-Kenya and Zimbabwe banned by Fifa
+Zimbabwe hits back after Fifa ban

 "For the 18 months lapsed since these allegations were brought to their respective attention, neither body has initiated any tangible investigation focussed on culprits whose names are known to them."

+Both Fifa and Caf have been approached for comment regarding the SRC's claims about the lack of a 'tangible investigation'.

-The SRC statement also added that it fully expects its suspension of Zifa to continue despite the Fifa ban, adding that "Zifa will return to the 'Fifa Family' when it is in a condition fit to do so".
+The SRC statement added that it expects its ongoing suspension of Zifa to continue despite the Fifa ban, adding that "Zifa will return to the 'Fifa Family' when it is in a condition fit to do so".

 Kenya asked to hand back control